 Prague is one awesome city.
-There’s just something about the gothic and baroque architecture and the eeriness of the city that makes me feel strange, not a bad way but a good way.
-The cobblestone streets that looks like it’s plucked out of a storybook, the evocative Old World charm and just the plain romance of the place are enough to keep you wanting to come back again and again.
+There’s just something about the gothic and baroque architecture and the eeriness of the town that makes me feel strange, not a wrong way but a right way.
+The cobblestone streets that looks like it’s plucked out of a storybook, the evocative Old World charm and just the everyday romance of the place are enough to keep you wanting to come back again and again.

 So the while the signs in French and Portuguese from my previous travels looked somewhat familiar, there was something about the consonants stuck together in Czech that I couldn’t figure out.
 It didn’t matter, I was able to communicate in body language and signs with my hands and in some cases found someone who can speak English.